 Are Heat Presses Portable?

-On the other hand, getting a larger heat press can take up more room in your home or shop than you expect.
-Heat presses are big and bulky, often over 50 lbs. and not exactly the kind of item you can tuck in a cupboard when not in use.
+On the other hand, getting a larger heat press can take up more room in your home or shop.
+Heat presses are big and bulky, often over 50 lbs.
+Not exactly the kind of item you can tuck in a cupboard when not in use.

-If you need a press that has to travel with you or has to be stored away while not in use, there are great small craft presses like the Hotronix Pink Craft press or the Cricut EasyPress 2 that store easily and travel well.
+If you need a press that has to travel or has to be stored while not in use, there are great small presses.
+The Hotronix Pink Craft press or the Cricut EasyPress 2 both store easily and travel well.

 Many heat presses will have similar settings like temperature range, but it’s more important that the heat press has a consistent temperature across the entire heat platen to give the desired result.